UyenVo2803/UyenVo_Data_Analyst_Portfolio_Projects-/COVID Portfolio Project - Data Exploration/README.md

 In this project, I:
 - Showing what percentage of population got Covid
 - Looking at Countries with Highest Infection Rate compared to Population
-- Showing Countries with Highest Death Count per Popolation
+- Showing Countries with Highest Death Count per Population
 - Showing continent with the highest death count per population
 - Creating View to store data for later visualizations